+Kinship Provider

+Kinship is the self-defined relationship between two or more people and is based on biological, legal, and/or strong family-like ties.

+For the purposes of NC Pre-K, kinship is established when the child lives with and is cared for by an adult who is not the child's parent, legal guardian, legal custodian, or foster parent.

 For a child living with a kinship provider family size includes the NC Pre-K child plus all of the child's minor siblings living in the same household.
 Any income received by the child, such as Social Security benefits, would be counted.
 The income of the kinship provider would not be counted.

+Social Security

+SSI - Supplemental Security Income is a needs-based program that provides monthly payments to people who are blind, elderly, or have a disability.
+[This income IS NOT counted]

+SSA - Social Security Benefits are payments made to qualified retirees and disabled people, and to their spouses, children, and survivors.
+[This income IS counted]

+SSDI - Social Security Disability Insurance is a program that provides monthly Social Security Disability payments to people under age 65 who have qualifying disabilities and sufficient work credits (this income IS counted).

+Family Income

-Social Security (NEW) SSI - Supplemental Security Income is a needs-based program that provides monthly payments to people who are blind, elderly, or have a disability.
-[This income IS NOT counted] SSA - Social Security Benefits are payments made to qualified retirees and disabled people, and to their spouses, children, and survivors.
-[This income IS counted] SSDI - Social Security Disability Insurance is a program that provides monthly Social Security Disability payments to people under age 65 who have qualifying disabilities and sufficient work credits.
-[This income IS counted] Family Income (REVISED) Count parent, stepparent or guardian's regular gross income (documentation required).
-Regular gross income may include regular employment (including overtime pay) , income earned through sales commissions averaged over several months, regular employment through a temporary employment agency, temporary unemployment pay, child support payments, alimony payments, workman's compensation and retirement/disability benefit income.
-(REVISED) Excluded from regular gross income are parent, stepparent and child Supplemental Security Income, adoptive assistance, foster care payments, Pell grants/scholarships and irregular income (e.g., Work First, Food Stamps, student loans).
-(REVISED) If legal guardian or legal custodian, count the adult's income and child's income including Social Security Income and Child Support Payments.
+Count parent, stepparent or guardian's regular gross income (documentation required).

+Regular gross income may include regular employment (including overtime pay), income earned through sales commissions averaged over several months, regular employment through a temporary employment agency, temporary unemployment pay, child support payments, alimony payments, workman's compensation and retirement/disability benefit income.

+Excluded from regular gross income are parent, stepparent and child Supplemental Security Income, adoptive assistance, foster care payments, Pell grants/scholarships and irregular income (e.g., Work First, Food Stamps, student loans).

+If legal guardian or legal custodian, count the adult's income and child's income including Social Security Income and Child Support Payments.
 Do not count Supplemental Security Income.
-(REVISED)

-F. Additional Enrollment Eligibility Criteria (REVISED)
+F. Additional Enrollment Eligibility Criteria